Best glue for scrapbooking, journaling and photo albums in 2026: stick 'em up!

 Don't worry, though: all is not lost if you do get it wrong.
 There are tricks you can use to remove photos carefully from a page after it's stuck down, such as slipping dental floss in behind the photo and carefully teasing it loose.

-Is a a wet or dry adhesive best for scrapbooking?
+Is a wet or dry adhesive best for scrapbooking?

-We would recommend that you always use a dry adhesive for sticking your photos into a scrapbook, unless you have a particularly large print, in which case you may like to opt for a spray as they cover a larger area more easily.
-Dry adhesive comes in the form of tapes, dots and photo mount corners.
+I recommend that you always use a dry adhesive for sticking photos into a scrapbook, unless you have a particularly large print, in which case you may want to opt for a spray, which covers a larger area more easily.
+Dry adhesive comes in the form of tapes, dots, and photo-mount corners.

-If you do use a spray, we recommend acid-free sprays, as we simply don’t trust other wet adhesives not to ruin snaps by creating wrinkles or drying in a way that makes the glue brittle.
+If you do use a spray, I recommend acid-free sprays, as I don’t trust other wet adhesives not to ruin snaps by creating wrinkles or drying in a way that makes the glue brittle.

 Kulsoom Middleton